wiorca/docker-windscribe/README.md

 /opt/scripts/app-startup.sh

 This script is designed to start the user application after the connection to the VPN has been established.
-This script should never exit, and will be run as docker_user:docker_user, with the UID and GID specified in PUID and GUID.
+This script should never exit, and will be run as docker_user:docker_group, with the UID and GID specified in PUID and GUID.

 /opt/scripts/app-health-check.sh